 Section 2.
 REGULAR MEMBERS shall be individuals who are interested in science and who pay the annual dues.
 LIFE MEMBERSHIPS shall be available to individuals who pay a fee determined by the Executive Committee.
 EMERITUS MEMBERSHIP shall be available to REGULAR MEMBERS who are sixty-five years or older; who have been members in good standing for twenty or more years, not necessarily consecutive; and who have requested such membership from the Executive Committee.
 Emeritus Members and Life Members shall be exempt from annual dues.

 Section 3.
-COLLEGIATE MEMBERS shall be full-time students in undergraduate or graduate colleges or universities who are interested in science, and who pay annual dues.NJAS sponsored
+COLLEGIATE MEMBERS shall be full-time students in undergraduate or graduate colleges or universities who are interested in science, and who pay annual dues.

 Section 4.
-JUNIOR MEMBERS shall be students enrolled in grades six through twelve in public and non-public schools.
+JUNIOR MEMBERS shall be students enrolled in grades six through twelve in public and private schools who participate in NJAS sponsored science and engineering fairs and competitions.

 Section 5.
 Any person, institution, or organization may be enrolled as a SUSTAINING MEMBER, CONTRIBUTING MEMBER, PATRON, SPONSOR, or BENEFACTOR, upon payment of such annual dues or single payments as may be determined by the Executive Committee.

 Section 6.
 Institutional or Corporate membership will be available at three levels, SILVER, GOLD AND PLATINUM, cost of membership will be determined by the Executive Committee.
 The corporate levels of membership will entitle the institution or corporation to receive all Academy publications, submit articles for publication with Executive Committee approval, and have booths at the Annual Meeting.
 Institutional and corporate members will also be allowed other benefits as determined by the Executive Committee.